mne-tools/mne-python/doc/manual/gui/analyze.rst

   model.
 Again, the dipole amplitude parameters are not explicitly present in the fitting procedure.

-- A second optimization interation using the boundary-element model (if available) or the sphere model as the forward model is conducted.
+- A second optimization iteration using the boundary-element model (if available) or the sphere model as the forward model is conducted.
 The reason for repeating the optimization even with the sphere model is to reduce the likelihood of having been stuck in